Print

 A seemingly small intervention can make a big difference for health and well-being

-Perhaps one of the unintentional by-products of an intentional project like this, is that conversations about medication affordability will become more frequent and normalized, alongside support for patients in navigating benefit programs they can access to help reduce their medication costs.
+Perhaps one of the unintentional by-products of an intentional project like this, is that conversations about medication affordability will become more frequent and normalized, alongside providing support for patients in navigating benefit programs they can access to help reduce their medication costs.

 An important systemic question might also be addressed by this pilot: if a targeted $1,000 intervention can stabilize the health trajectory and quality of life for Ontario’s working poor, why is this not already the national standard?